 For those that want to know the numbers:

-He graduated from Sam Houston State University in 1993 as a music therapist and has served in psych in a variety of populations and all age groups including Veteran’s hospitals, medical and psychiatric hospitals, head trauma units, nursing homes, public schools and day treatment centers.
+He graduated from Sam Houston State University in 1993 as a music therapist and has served in psych in a variety of populations and all age groups including Veteran’s hospitals, post-surgical rehab, medical and psychiatric hospitals, head trauma units, nursing homes, public schools and day treatment centers.
 Included in his practice, Ivor applies the power of Music Therapy, using drums, percussion, guitar, voice and digital media to teach, apply and heal.

 Also, he has applied these years of experience in psychiatric care to become a Certified Life Coach.
 Using a curriculum developed by Dr. Larry Gilliam, Ed.D., Ph.D., L.P.C.-S., L.C.P.C., C.S.C., founder of Dayspring Counseling, where he has been certified and contracts to see patients on an individual and group setting.
-Ivor continues to presents with Dr. Gilliam throughout North Texas on a variety of topics that coach people interested in going beyond their wounded past to a welcoming future.

 Having rescued dogs since 1985 he now trains them to become certified Therapy Dogs that travel with him to facilities and hospitals.